aquasecurity/kube-bench/README.md

 `kube-bench` will map the `--version` to the corresponding CIS Benchmark version as indicated by the version mapping table above.

-For example, if you specific:
+For example, if you specify:

 ```
 kube-bench node --version 1.13